-The 15 Weirdest Wikipedia Pages Edited From Congressional IP Addresses
+The 15 Weirdest Wikipedia Pages Edited From Congress

 Since the beginning of July, Twitter account @congressedits has been cataloging and publicizing edits made to Wikipedia articles from IP addresses linked to the United States House of Representatives and related offices.
 If a congressperson, staffer, intern, or anyone using a computer affiliated with Congress makes a change to Wikipedia, @congressedits tweets it out.